Foreign Exchange Guide to Japan

 Japanese yen (JPY) in the markets

-Japan currency and money saving tips
+Currency and money saving tips for Japan

 Though very expensive, Japan is one of the most amazing, beautiful, and friendly countries in the world.
 Japan is a high-tech world mixed with the politeness and respect of their past.
 It has all the benefits of a high tech country mixed with a lovely sense of the old.
 Japan has fantastic food, beautiful temples and shrines, zen gardens, national parks, and a culture with a long and rich history.
 It’s a wonderful place and, while it may be an expensive country to visit.
 Most people can speak English and are willing to do so.
 Accommodation can be expensive, especially in Tokyo, but with a little looking around on the internet you can find some amazing deals.
 Food options cater to all, you can both go expensive or cheap, and neither is hard to find.